 Soilless Media Options

-Soilless mixtures provide the advantages of allowing the grower to prepare a media tailored for their plants and grow room.
-That media does not come with unknown nutrients and additives, and you can develop a mix with the moisture holding and drainage characteristics that you want.
-Additionally, and perhaps most important, since there are no nutrients in the mix you are able to add the nutrients you want at the growth phase appropriate for your plants needs.
+Soilless media provide the advantages of allowing the grower to prepare a media tailored for their plants and grow room.
+That soilless media does not come with unknown nutrients and additives, and you can develop a mix with the moisture holding and drainage characteristics that you want.
+Additionally, and perhaps most important, since there are no nutrients in soilless media you are able to add the nutrients you want at the growth phase appropriate for your plants needs.

-There are three options for soilless mixes, Coco Coir, L.E.C.A., and perlite.
-Each have their own advantages and disadvantages:
+There are three main options for soilless media : Coco Coir, L.E.C.A., and perlite.
+Each have their own advantages and disadvantages.

-With inert characteristics and superior moisture holding ability, coco coir makes a superb growing medium for your hydroponic gardens.
+With inert characteristics and superior moisture holding ability, coco coir makes a superb soilless medium for growing your hydroponic gardens.
 Coco coir is robust enough to surpass the lifetime of peat moss up to 300 percent more!

-Coco coir initially appears as small compressed bricks and expands up to 8 times its original volume once you put water.
+Coco coir soilless media initially appears as small compressed bricks and expands up to 8 times its original volume once you put water.

 Composed of millions of little micro-sponges, coco coir comes from the surrounding brown husk of the coconut shell.
 These micro-sponges are responsible for absorbing and is also capable of holding water up to eight times its own weight!